letaron/rumake/README.md

 task: echo It\\\'s a test
 # or
 task: echo \"It\'s a test\"

+# will echo: It's a test
 ```

-> The task in lauched by `sh -e -u -c task"
+> The each task instruction is lauched by `sh -e -u -c instruction`

 ## Configuration